Cornell University: Johnson Cornell Tech MBA

 The Johnson Cornell Tech MBA program is based at Cornell Tech on Roosevelt Island in New York City.
-This one-year program is designed to transform tech-focused individuals into business leaders and entrepreneurs.
-MBA students work on interdisciplinary teams with other graduate students in engineering, law, operations research, and computer science to produce visionary ideas and solutions grounded in significant societal challenges.
+This STEM-designated, one-year program is designed to transform tech-focused individuals into business leaders and entrepreneurs.
+MBA students work on interdisciplinary teams with other graduate students in engineering, law, operations, research, and computer science to produce visionary ideas and solutions grounded in significant societal challenges.
 Students are surrounded by a rapidly expanding tech environment and have frequent interactions with industry leaders, startup founders, and venture capitalists.

-Summer: 10 weeks of required core courses focused on business fundamentals—work on integrated teams with students in Johnson’s One-Year, Ithaca-based MBA program on Cornell University’s upstate New York campus
+Summer semester: 10 weeks of required core courses focused on business fundamentals—work on integrated teams with students in Johnson’s One-Year, Ithaca-based MBA program on Cornell University’s upstate New York campus

 Fall semester: Move to New York City and take program-based courses like entrepreneurial finance, design thinking, digital marketing, and more, and work on interdisciplinary, team-based Studio courses with hands-on tech projects

-Spring semester: The opportunity to participate in an international trek is followed by program courses like sales and business development, managerial decision making, and negotiations; continue working in teams for Studio courses and projects—create a startup idea or learn how to build, scale, and innovate in a complex environment
+Spring semester: The opportunity to participate in an international trek is followed by program courses like sales and business development, managerial decision making, and negotiations; continue working in teams for Studio courses and projects—create a startup idea or learn how to build, scale, and innovate in a complex environment.

 Successful applicants to the Johnson Cornell Tech MBA program have digital expertise and/or knowledge of the tech industry that is grounded in years of full-time experience.
 While desirable, a background in science, engineering, technology, or coding languages is not required for admission.
 Prospective students who could be a good fit have a passion for technology, an entrepreneurial spirit, and a collaborative attitude.